Nomtt/SC1015_MiniProject_ECDS8/README.md

-# Welcome to Thyroid-Cancer-Analysis!
+# Welcome to Differentiated-Thyroid-Cancer-Analysis!

 ##
-This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) with focuses on Thyroid Cancer Recurrence from (to insert the link of dataset source).
+This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on Differentiated Thyroid Cancer Recurrence from (to insert the link of dataset source).
 For detailed walkthrough, please view the source code in order from:

 1. [Data Preparations] ()
 2. [Data Visualization]